bukhbayar/capstone-finance/README.md

 - target is Class (1-Fraud, 0-NonFraud)

 ### Modeling in Anomaly Detection
-- Anomaly Detection using Gaussian Distribution
+- ***Anomaly Detection using Gaussian Distribution***
   One of the main purposes of working on Capstone project is learning.
 So, personally, I am interested in Anomaly Detection technique taught by ***Andrew Ng***.
-It is simple, and easy to understand what Anomaly Detection is, and I am hoping that it will be my base knowledge to understand other ML algorithms. if you were interested in this course, please click [here](https://www.coursera.org/learn/machine-learning)
+It is simple, and easy to understand what Anomaly Detection is, and I am hoping that it will be my base knowledge to understand other ML algorithms to detect Anomaly. if you were interested in this course, please click [here](https://www.coursera.org/learn/machine-learning)

  ***For example:***
 ![alt text](docs/images/anomaly_detection6.png "Anomaly Detection")